Your Privacy is protected.

 Now if we know Physiology 101 on digestion, we need a nice low pH to activate our proteolytic enzymes, pepsin, that helps kick off protein digestion.
 That nice low pH triggers our gallbladder and pancreas to produce lipase and enzymes to break down fat and emulsify fat via the gallbladder.
 So if we don’t have the right digestion in the stomach, that’s going to screw up digestion downstream and instead of that first and second domino knocking over.
 If the first two don’t fall, the third and fourth won’t fall either; hence, we see elevations in fecal fat.
 It’s automatically low hydrochloric acid levels and low digestive enzyme levels naturally.

 Down the list, look what came back here.
 We see two parasitic infections: Blasto and Giardia.
 And I’ve done videos on these just recently, one of my co-host Evan Brand came back with Giardia and Crypto.
 We just had a podcast on that this week.
 So go see BeyondWellnessRadio.com for that podcast but he came back with Giardia and Crypto.
 This patient came back with Giardia and Blasto.

 Parasitic Infections: The Three Amigos

-So if you’re feeling sick and you know something’s not right and your doctors told you your lab tests are normal even though something’s wrong, you gotta dig in.
-This person did and I’m very happy she digs, we’re gonna be able to significantly help her health get to a higher level and you can, too.
-So click on screen, make sure you subscribe, get access to more videos and great information like this and help, kinda really helped all my patients get their health back in their hands.
+So if you’re feeling sick and you know something’s not right and your doctors told you your lab tests are normal even though something’s wrong, you got to dig in.
+This person did and I’m very happy she digs, we’re going to be able to significantly help her health get to a higher level and you can, too.
+So click on screen, make sure you subscribe, get access to more videos and great information like this and help, kind of really helped all my patients get their health back in their hands.